Professional Reviews

 Bottom Line

-Net Nanny provides good web filtering on Windows and can censor profane words.
+Net Nanny provides good web filtering on Windows 10 and 11 versions and can censor profane words on supported browsers like Google Chrome and Firefox.
 It also provides time limits, scheduling, activity reports, and a dedicated YouTube monitoring feature.
 Net Nanny has 3 paid subscriptions and a 14-day money-back guarantee.

 Read the full Net Nanny review here